denimandsteel/vdw/events/_posts/2014-09-19-vancouver_is_awesome__maker_series_opening_event.md

 dayOfWeek: Fri
 dayOfMonth: Sept 19
 title: "VANCOUVER IS AWESOME - MAKER SERIES OPENING EVENT"
 description: "Vancouver is Awesome teams up with MakerLabs to feature the design processes of several emerging local designers.A Pop Up Affair Presents: Peep Show.
-Join us for this exciting social event, get a first look at the exhibit and meet Vancouver’s emerging designers."
+Join us for this exciting social event, get a first look at the exhibit and meet Vancouver's emerging designers."
 startTime:
 endTime:
 type: Exhibit